ClemGavoille/performance_projection_sc2024/README.md

 See the drcachesim documentation for further documentation on its usage.

+This cache simulation is done in 3 steps: memory trace collection, trace pre-processing, trace processing with each cache configuration.

 Our cache configurations can be found in caches/

 ## Run with script

-An example script to run client can be found in scripts/run_drcachesim.sh.
+An example script to run client can be found in scripts/run_drcachesim.sh and scripts/run_drcachesim_mpi.sh.

+Before using the script, you need to add the path to your dynamorio root installation and the folder that will contain traces (They can be heavy).

+Default trace path is the current folder.

 OpenMP environment can be sourced within the script with the -o option.